M-HT/SR/games/Warcraft/release/linux/x64/readme-Linux.txt

-X-COM: UFO Defense for Linux (x64)
+Warcraft: Orcs & Humans for Linux (x64)
-Version 1.5.0
+Version 1.3.0

-Original DOS X-COM: UFO Defense version 1.4 is required for playing.
+Original DOS Warcraft CD version is required for playing.
-(Gold version for Windows should also work)
 (version from GOG.com can be used for playing)

 Libraries